-It’s 4 months into 2021 but the world is far from back to normal in the face of the COVID-19 pandemic and virtual sales calls are now becoming the norm, whether you like it or not.
+It’s the official start to 2022 but the world is far from back to normal in the face of the COVID-19 pandemic and virtual sales calls are now becoming the norm, whether you like it or not.

 During a virtual sales meeting, selling requires different skills, and more planning than a meeting in person.
 If you’re trying to sell over the phone or Zoom the same way you’ve been selling when you’ve been able to get in your car and meet your customers in person, it won’t go well for you.
 Remote selling is different from selling in person.
 It is tougher.
 It calls for more planning.
 You need to be better prepared.
 And that’s just for starters.